pauladam2001/Book-Library-Application/README.md

-Python application managing a library with Tkinter GUI and layered architecture.
+Python application managing a library with OOP, Console UI, Tkinter GUI and layered architecture.